 medium baking tray, covered in parchment paper

-When the granola is baked, take the tray out from the oven and let it cool completely.
-It may seem that the oats are still sticky but don’t worry about that, they will become crispy when cooled.
+When the granola is done, take the tray out from the oven immediately and let it cool completely.
+It may seem that the oats are still sticky but they will become crispy when cooled

 Store in airtight container for ten days or up to two weeks.

-Serve with your favourite yoghurt (I warmly suggest coconut yoghurt) or milk of choice and top with fresh fruits.
+Serve with your favourite yoghurt (I warmly suggest coconut or soy yoghurt) or milk of choice and top with fresh fruits.

 You can change the composition of the granola to your liking, replacing oats with buckwheat, almonds with pecans, cinnamon with cardamom, or you can leave out the cacao and add dry fruit after baking.